gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 **Overshoot.** Each axis runs §7.1 on its own `R_i`.
 Segment time `T = max_i T_opt_i`.
 A short-`R` axis has a larger `T_opt` (triangle, long periods).
 That `T` lengthens every other axis’s period.
-DIR pauses at a reversal still freeze the continuing axes at the vertex (§4.4.1).
+A DIR pause is carved from the reversing axis’s own last step (§4.4).
+The continuing axis keeps the period this time law already gave it.

 So: max steps in one direction → max `P` of that axis → path direction → max `P` / period of the related axes.